-- a) Safeguarding records are kept securely on CPOMS. - b) There is a clear, detailed chronology for each pupil where concerns have been raised. - c) Written records are kept of all concerns, whether or not there is a need to refer the matter to Children's Services or another agency. - d) If a referral to Children's Services is thought to be required, the DSL will usually contact the local authority for advice prior to notifying parents. - e) All discussions with the local authority along with the decisions made and the reasons for those decisions are recorded in writing on CPOMS. - f) The Wandsworth SCP has its own referral form which must be completed if a formal referral is made by the DSL.
-A copy of the referral form sent to the local authority must be retained. - g) Minutes of any case conferences or discussions with social workers or other professionals involved with the pupil will be retained in the pupil's file and will be scanned into CPOMS. - h) Any new concern or information about a pupil who has active involvement with Children's Services must be passed to the pupil's allocated social worker without delay. - i) Any new concern or information about a pupil who has had previous involvement with Children's Services must be passed to Children's Services without delay. - j) If a pupil moves to another school, all child protection records are transferred securely, within 5 days, to the DSL at the new school and a receipt is obtained confirming they have been received.
-Parental permission is not required for records to be shared with the new school. - k) On a case by case basis the DSL will also consider sharing information proactively with the new school to ensure key staff are aware of the pupil's needs and can have any support in place when the pupil arrives. - 1) Safeguarding records will be requested from previous schools/nurseries for any new pupils joining the school.
+- a) Safeguarding records are kept securely on CPOMS. - b) There is a clear, detailed chronology for each pupil where concerns have been raised. - c) Written records are kept of all concerns, whether or not there is a need to refer the matter to Children's Services or another agency. - d) If a referral to Children's Services is thought to be required, the DSL will usually contact the local authority for advice prior to notifying parents. - e) All discussions with the local authority along with the decisions made and the reasons for those decisions are recorded in writing on CPOMS. - f) Wandsworth MASH has its own referral form which must be completed if a formal referral is made by the DSL.
+A copy of the referral form sent to the local authority must be retained. - g) Minutes of any case conferences or discussions with social workers or other professionals involved with the pupil will be retained in the pupil's file and will be scanned into CPOMS. - h) Any new concern or information about a pupil who has active involvement with Children's Services must be passed to the pupil's allocated social worker without delay. - i) Any new concern or information about a pupil who has had previous involvement with Children's Services must be passed to Children's Services without delay. - i) If a pupil moves to another school, all child protection records are copied and a copy is retained. - k) The DSL ensures that all child protection records are transferred securely, within 5 days, to the DSL at the new school and a receipt is obtained confirming they have been received.
+Parental permission is not required for records to be shared with the new school. - I) On a case-by-case basis the DSL will also consider sharing information proactively with the new school to ensure key staff are aware of the pupil's needs and can have any support in place when the pupil arrives. - m) Safeguarding records will be requested from previous schools/nurseries for any new pupils joining the school.